 SDLC is planning, creating, testing, and deploying an information system in a Sprint.
 With this approach, the development team follows a schedule, and the customer review and proof every step of development.

-What Are The Pros of Agile?
+What Are The Pros of Agile Methodology?

 With Agile, the bulk of the project is known and plannable beforehand.
 Therefore project predictability helps with the risk deduction.